 If any of these emails find their way into your main inbox, we highly recommend forwarding them on to HMRC.
 It’s important that the taxman stay abreast of the latest phishing methods, and an email making it past spam filters often indicates the scammers have found a new wheeze – any suspicious emails should be forwarded to firstname.lastname@example.org for HMRC’s fraud teams to look at.

 HMRC then advise you delete the email, or at the very least mark it as spam with your email provider.

-If you ever receive a suspicious email or letter, forward it to your Account Manager who can verify its authenticity (or lack thereof).
+If you’re a Crunch client and you receive a suspicious email, text, call or letter, forward the details to your client manager who can verify its authenticity or otherwise.